Haz001/CatImgDB/README.md

 # CatImgDB
+This is the source code repo for CatImgDB.
-CatImgDB is the de-facto web database for collection and rating of cat images.
-It is written in HTML, CSS, PHP and mySQL.
+CatImgDB is a image collection and rating website, similar to [Reddit](https://reddit.com/), for the collection and rating of Cat Images.
+CatImgDB is made with `LAMP` (`Linux`,`Apache`,`MySQL`,`PHP`) and unreleased.

+## Why are you making this?
+- To learn
+I've been wanting to learn `SQL` and `PHP` and making one big project is how I learn.
+I split it up into small parts and then
+- To

 ## What is this
 This is the code for a yet to be released website (due to security issues).
 This allows the collection and rating of images.